scribu/wp-press-this-reloaded/readme.txt

 **Important:** After activating the plugin, you will have to re-add the bookmarklet, from WP Admin -> Tools.

 Links: [Plugin News](http://scribu.net/wordpress/press-this-reloaded) | [Author's Site](http://scribu.net)

-== Installation ==

-You can either install it automatically from the WordPress admin, or do it manually:

-1. Unzip the press-this-reloaded archive and put the folder into your plugins folder (/wp-content/plugins/).
-1. Activate the plugin from the Plugins menu.

 == Frequently Asked Questions ==